luizamarnet/deep_clustering/README.md

 * Each image will be inserted into the encoder derived from the autoendores of the other project.
 And the output of the encoder will be clustered using k-means. <br/>
 * A clustering layer will be placed on the top of the encoder model and the new model will be trained as a self supervised model.
 This is the deep clusterinig model that we want to train. <br/>

 As the autoencoder model was trained with 5-folds cross-validation, the 5 models will be used here.
-This way, the clusterization using the outpout of the encoder will be done 5 times and 5 deep clustering models will be traied.
-Moreover, the training part of each clusterization will be caried out with the respective subsets used in the traing of each autoendor during the cross-validation, and the same subset of images will be used as test dataset.
+This way, the clusterization using the output of the encoder will be done 5 times and 5 deep clustering models will be trained.
+Moreover, the training part of each clusterization will be carried out with the respective subsets used in the training of each autoencodor during the cross-validation, and the same subset of images will be used as test dataset.
 Hence, the tests realized and the comparison between the models are fair.

 ## About the Deep Clustering Model
 The clustering layer used was developed by Chengwei Zhang and copied from his public repository ([Keras_Deep_Clustering](https://github.com/Tony607/Keras_Deep_Clustering)). <br/>